 Conclusion 29

-Executive Summary
+executive summary

 Introduction

 In 2011, news broke that a child psychiatrist at a Department of State Health Services (DSHS)-operated state psychiatric hospital was alleged to have sexually abused an adolescent patient in his care.
-The reporting revealed that the physician continued to work with children even while investigators were launching their 7th and 8th investigations into allegations of sexual abuse of children he had treated.
+The reporting revealed that the physician continued to work with children even while investigators were launching their seventh and eighth investigations into allegations of sexual abuse of children he had treated.
 A series of articles further disclosed that, despite repeated outcries of abuse over a 20-year period and numerous investigations, this physician is suspected of abusing at least 8 of his young patients during his employment with the State of Texas.
-Additional media reports exposed other psychiatrists who continued to be employed and practice at state hospitals, despite histories of confirmed abuse and/or ethical misconduct.
+Additional media reports exposed other psychiatrists who continued to be employed and practice at state hospitals despite histories of confirmed abuse and/or ethical misconduct.

 Investigation